Notice of Pre-AIA or AIA Status

 In claim 20, lines 5-6, the phrase: “antibiotics, fetal bovine serum (FBS) and fibroblast growth factor 2 (FGF2), in a concentration of 80-120 ng/ml”, renders the claim and its dependents indefinite, since it is unclear whether the concentration between the two commas is referring to the FGF2, the FBS and/or the antibiotics.
 For the purposes of compact prosecution, the phrase in the claim will be interpreted to mean “and fibroblast growth factor 2 (FGF2)[[

-“a proliferation medium comprising antibiotics, fetal bovine serum (FBS) and fibroblast growth factor 2 (FGF2) in the concentration of 80-120 ng/ml, comprising 6-aminocaproic acid in a concentration of 0.5-5 mg/ml, or aprotinin in a concentration of 60-100 µg/ml, or
+initially a proliferation medium comprising antibiotics, FBS, FGF2 in a concentration of 80-120 ng/ml, and either 6-aminocaproic acid in a concentration of 0.5-5 mg/ml or aprotinin in a concentration of 60-100 µg/ml, and

-a differentiation medium, such as DMEM or DMEM high glucose, comprising antibiotics, ITS-X in a concentration of 0.5-2.5% v/v, knock-out serum replacement in a concentration of 0.5-2.5% v/v, L-glutamine and 6-aminocaproic acid in a concentration of 0.5-5 mg/ml, or aprotinin in a concentration of 60-100 µg/ml.”
+after 1.5-3 days, is replaced by a differentiation medium, comprising antibiotics, insulin-transferrin-selenium-ethanolamine (ITS-X) in a concentration of 0.5-2.5% v/v, knock-out serum replacement in a concentration of 0.5-2.5% v/v, L-glutamine, and either 6-aminocaproic acid in a concentration of 0.5-5 mg/ml or aprotinin in a concentration of 60-100 µg/ml”,

 Appropriate correction is required.